seojacky/steam-api-plugin/README.md

 A WordPress plugin that allows users to check and display Steam profile information using the Steam Web API.

+> **⚠️ Important Caching Notice:** If you're using a caching plugin such as Fastest Cache, you must exclude the following files/paths from caching to ensure proper functionality:
+> - `/wp-content/plugins/steam-api-plugin/js/steam-api-public.js`
+> - `/wp-admin/admin-ajax.php` (especially for POST requests)
+>
+> Failure to exclude these paths may result in "Security check failed" errors when trying to retrieve player statistics.

 ## Features

 - Search for Steam profiles using various input formats: